Rdxdhotre/Rdxdhotre/README.md

 <h1 align="center">Hi 👋, I'm Rohit Dhotre</h1>
-<h3 align="center">A passionate Frontend Developer from India</h3>
+<h3 align="center">A passionate MERN Stack Developer from India</h3>

 ---

 ## 👨‍💻 About Me

-🎓 I'm a Computer Applications post graduate with a deep interest in web development and user interface design.
+🎓 I'm a Computer Applications post graduate with a strong passion for full-stack web development.
-🛠️ I build responsive, modern websites using **React.js**, **Tailwind CSS**, **JavaScript**, and related technologies.
+🛠️ I build modern, scalable web applications using the **MERN stack (MongoDB, Express.js, React, Node.js)**.
-🚀 I’m currently expanding my knowledge in **full-stack development (MERN Stack)** and exploring backend integrations.
+🚀 Currently diving deeper into **backend integrations**, **RESTful APIs**, and **cloud deployment** practices.
-💼 Actively looking for frontend developer opportunities to contribute and grow in real-world projects.
+💼 Actively looking for opportunities as a **MERN Stack Developer** to work on impactful, real-world projects.

 ---